 Further, some undocumented immigrants may be unable or unwilling to seek help because of their immigration status and possible language barriers.

-9 Recommendations for Undocumented Students Managing Mental Health
+9 Tips for Undocumented Students Managing Mental Health

 Unequal access to quality mental health care is a significant problem for undocumented immigrants.
 Improving access to affordable health care will be necessary to adequately address mental health needs for undocumented immigrants.